 Viviane Silvera is an artist and filmmaker.

 An excerpt entitled "Flowers Grow" is currently installed at the MGM National Harbor in Washington, D.C (April - August 2017) and the full length film with no narration is installed on a 4-Channel installation at 4Gallery in Pioneer Square, Seattle.
 It has been installed on a 24 hour loop on the University of Mary Washington's Media Wall (November 1 - 31, 2016).
-Recent exhibitions include a solo exhibition of paintings at The Edward Hopper House, and her work was recently shown at Marymount California University’s Arts & Media Division (June 2016) .
+Recent exhibitions include a solo exhibition of paintings at The Edward Hopper House and her work was recently shown at Marymount California University’s Arts & Media Division.

 After earning her BA from Tufts University in Psychology and Political Science, Silvera received her MFA at the New York Academy of Art.
 She received a grant from the Newington Cropsey Foundation to create an outdoor sculpture for Vanderbilt University’s campus, where the piece entitled "The Fault" is permanently installed.